 Members have the power to appoint or remove Trustees, amend the Articles and receive the accounts.¬† Members will meet at least once a year, of which one meeting will be the Annual General Meeting (AGM).¬†

-The Trust Board are involved in setting a long-term strategic direction for the school, act a critical friend to the school and ensure that the school is accountable for its actions.¬† They are responsible for setting policies and objectives, approving the budget and ensuring financial probity, appointing staff and challenging and supporting the Headteacher and Executive Headteacher.¬†¬†
+The Trust Board are involved in setting a long-term strategic direction for the school, act as a critical friend to the school and ensure that the school is accountable for its actions.¬† They are responsible for setting policies and objectives, approving the budget and ensuring financial probity, appointing staff and challenging and supporting the Headteacher and Executive Headteacher.¬†¬†

 The Trust Board aims to achieve a balanced group that has the right skills, experience and dynamic for the group to work well and support the Academy in achieving exceptional performance.¬†¬†

 The Trust Board meets once every half term, as do the Finance Committee and Wildern School Local Governing Body meet once every half term.¬†¬†

 There are a number of vacancies on the Trust Board and Local Governing Body at this time, these will be filled as the Trust progress further towards the Multi Academy Trust governance structure.¬†¬†